Vocalizing Difficult Issues as Playwrights in Residence

 How did the discussions go where you were?

 Vera: I’ve definitely been in conversations with the artistic director.
 At the beginning we weren’t really talking about the efforts as racial equity or social justice, which is now what we’re calling them.
-I have a much longer background in what I’m calling racial activity work than I do in theatre.
+I have a much longer background in what I’m calling racial equity work than I do in theatre.
 Before it was Native justice or Native social justice work, because it was always through Native organizations.

 When we talked about me coming in and doing community work, our former artistic director, Art Rotch, said the company wanted to get more of a Native audience.
 Some of why he wanted me in the residency was because there wasn’t anyone else doing that effort in the theatre except for him.

 I hadn’t realized how much easier it is to do the work when you’re in an institution that is owned and operated by the people who are being oppressed.